Locanda del Feudo

 What Emilia-Romagna's Larder Actually Means at This Price Point

 Italy's restaurant tiers carry strong assumptions about where ingredient sourcing sits on the priority list.
-At the country's most-decorated addresses — Osteria Francescana in Modena, Dal Pescatore in Runate, Enoteca Pinchiorri in Florence , the sourcing story is often woven into multi-course tasting architecture at €€€€ price points.
+At the country's most-decorated addresses, Osteria Francescana in Modena, Dal Pescatore in Runate, Enoteca Pinchiorri in Florence, the sourcing story is often woven into multi-course tasting architecture at €€€€ price points.
 Locanda del Feudo operates in the €€ bracket, which in this region is where the sourcing argument becomes more honest rather than less.
-There are no elaborate frameworks here, just proximity: the kitchen is in Castelvetro, the producers are in the valley below, and the cured hams that appear on the menu are the product of an area that has been preserving pork with mountain air and local salt for as long as the village has existed.
+There are no elaborate frameworks here, just proximity: the kitchen is in Castelvetro, the producers are in the valley below, and the cured hams that appear on the menu reflect the area's long tradition of preserving pork with local salt and cool air.

 The cured hams noted in the Michelin recognition deserve particular attention.
 The hills around Castelvetro sit within the production zone for Prosciutto di Modena, a cured ham with a shorter, cooler cure than its Parma counterpart, tighter in texture and more mineral in character.
 In the context of a traditional Emilian table, this is not a garnish or an amuse: it is one of the primary arguments the meal is making about place.